Anusha-831/EduTutor-AI/README.md

 ---

+## 💡 Project Highlights

+- 🧠 Powered by IBM Granite LLM
+- 🎯 Adaptive and personalized based on student scores
+- ⚡ Clean and fast UI using Gradio
+- 📚 Covers all major educational support tools

+---

 ## 💡 Features

 - 🔍 Topic-Based Quiz Generation: Enter any topic (e.g., Algebra, History, Physics) and get a set of tailored multiple-choice questions.